Diet and IBD

 What about vitamins and minerals?

-It is a good idea for all people with IBD to take a standard multivitamin every day.
-People with IBD who are doing well do not need any extra vitamins or minerals.
-If you have Crohn's disease is in the ileum (the last part of the small intestine) or the ileum has been removed you may need to take B12, calcium, or vitamin D. You may need iron supplements if you have blood loss during inflammation or reduced iron absorption as a result of inflammation.
+It is a good idea for most people with IBD to take a standard multivitamin every day.
+People with IBD who are doing well and eating a nutrient-dense, balanced diet likely do not need any extra vitamins or minerals.
+If you have Crohn's disease in the ileum (the last part of the small intestine) or the ileum has been removed you may need to take B12, calcium, or vitamin D. You may need iron supplements if you have blood loss during inflammation or reduced iron absorption as a result of inflammation.
 Diarrhea or vomiting can cause loss of potassium and magnesium.
-If you are lactose intolerant and avoid dairy products, this can lead to low calcium.
+If you are lactose intolerant and avoid dairy products, this can lead to low calcium intake.
 Ask your doctor if you need to be tested for any of the above.

 Should I change my diet during a flare?